On the arithmetic of polynomial semidomains: Preliminaries

-\item $0 \cdot b = 0$ for all $b \in S$. \end{itemize}
+\item $b \cdot (c+d)= b \cdot c + b \cdot d$ for all $b, c, d \in S$. \end{itemize}

-With notation as in the previous definition and for any $b,c \in S$, we write $b c$ instead of $b \cdot c$ when there seems to be no risk of confusion.
-A more general notion of a `semiring' $S$ does not assume that the semigroup $(S, \cdot)$ is commutative.
-However, this more general type of algebraic objects are not of interest in the scope of this paper.
-Accordingly, from now on we will use the single term \emph{semiring}, tacitly assuming the commutativity of both operations.
-A subset $S'$ of a semiring $S$ is a \emph{subsemiring} of~$S$ if $(S',+)$ is a submonoid of $(S,+)$ that contains~$1$ and is closed under multiplication.
+Let $S$ be a commutative semiring.
+Since the operation of addition in $S$ is cancellative, the distributive law ensures that $0 \cdot b = 0$ for all $b \in S$.
+Throughout this paper, for any $b,c \in S$, we write $b c$ instead of $b \cdot c$ when there seems to be no risk of ambiguity.
+In the typical definition of a `semiring' $S$, one does not assume that the semigroup $(S,+)$ is cancellative.
+However, we do so here because our semirings of interest have cancellative additive structures.
+On the other hand, it is worth observing that a more general notion of a `semiring' $S$ does not assume that the semigroup $(S, \cdot)$ is commutative.
+However, once again, this more general type of algebraic objects are not of interest in the scope of this paper.
+Accordingly, from now on we will use the single term \emph{semiring} to refer to a commutative semiring, tacitly assuming the commutativity of both operations.
+A subset $S'$ of~$S$ is a \emph{subsemiring} provided that $(S',+)$ is a submonoid of $(S,+)$ that is closed under multiplication and contains~$1$.
 Observe that every subsemiring of $S$ is a semiring.
+The set $S[x]$ (resp., $S[x^{\pm 1}]$) consisting of all polynomials (resp., Laurent polynomials) with coefficients in $S$ is also a semiring under the standard addition and multiplication of polynomials (resp., Laurent polynomials).
+We call $S[x]$ (resp., $S[x^{\pm 1}]$) the \emph{semiring of polynomials} (resp., \emph{semiring of Laurent polynomials}) over~$S$.

 \begin{definition} We say that a semiring $S$ is a \emph{semidomain} provided that $S$ is a subsemiring of an integral domain. \end{definition}